Caellwyn/well-predicter-tanzania/README.md

 ![Accuracy Map of Tanzania](data_exploration/figures/accuracy_map.png)

-Grey regions are regions where we do not have enough data to determine our model's accuracy
+The above map shows where our model is most accurate.
+Darker colors are regions of greater accuracy and lighter regions have lower accuracy.
+Grey regions are regions where we do not have enough data to determine our model's accuracy.
+The red dots show the distribution of broken wells in the country for comparison.
+The below chart shows the regions where our model's f1 score was highest, representing the model's overall strength in predicting the state of wells in that region.

 ![40 regions of best accuracy](data_exploration/figures/best_accuracy_df.png)